hepplerj/notebook/labnotebook.md

 tags: [american west, dissertation, survey]
 categories:
 - Readings
-- Secondary
 ---
 ~~~

-Toward the bottom of the YAML header, the note belongs to the categorires `Readings` and `Secondary`, relating the note to two categories that I can then sort by and parse.
+Toward the bottom of the YAML header, the note belongs to the categorires `Readings`, relating the note to categories that I can then sort by and parse.
 These categories are used in the notebook itself to build lists from project pages.

 Essays, in contrast, are related to specific projects or collections of notes, meant for me to make things more comprehensible or extend the context around historical information.
 For example, an essay might include the following metadata: